Creating a Monthly Budget, Schedule, & Plan

 I’d encourage you to set one or two specific goals for the month that are going to intentionally move you closer to the person you want to be.
 Maybe for you that’s going to the gym 3 times a week, or reading a chapter in your Bible every morning.
 Maybe it’s finishing a home renovation project or finally making that memory book from last year’s family vacation.

 Whatever the specifics may be, don’t let another month go by without taking an intentional step towards growth.
 It doesn’t have to be a big step, but every step does count!

 I hope seeing this monthly planning process in action has been helpful to you!
-And the great news is, I’ve got a FREE printable for you to help guide you through the process!

-And you can click here if you’d like more information about all the great perks of being a Sweet Life Society member!
+You can click here if you’d like more information about all the great perks of being a Sweet Life Society member!